r3volution11/material-theme-bear-notes/README.md

 ## Updates

+**2/21/22** - Went through and created proper Big Sur style icons for all themes.
+Check the Sketch file if you'd like to alter them to your liking.

 **2/20/22** - Long time no see.
 Updated Default (Cobalt) theme to make sidebar icons more in sync with other themes.
 Also added vector app icon to `resources/material-bear-theme.sketch` for those that would like to modify it.

 **8/5/19** - All themes appear to work fine with Bear v1.7.